girjesh-suryawanshi/secureshare/README-VERCEL-DEPLOYMENT.md

 ## Troubleshooting

 If you encounter issues:
+1. **Runtime Error**: Make sure `vercel.json` uses the correct runtime version
+2. **Build Errors**: Check that `vite build` works locally first
-1. Check Vercel's function logs in the dashboard
+3. **Function Errors**: Check Vercel's function logs in the dashboard
-2. Ensure all dependencies are in `package.json`
+4. **Dependencies**: Ensure all required packages are in dependencies (not devDependencies)

-3. Verify `vercel.json` configuration is correct
+## Fixed Issues
+- ✅ Fixed function runtime configuration error
+- ✅ Updated to use `@vercel/node@3.0.7` runtime
+- ✅ Simplified API structure for better compatibility

 Your SecureShare app will be live on Vercel with:
 - Professional Google AdSense-ready website